agabor/docs/_includes/ios/queries.md

 ```
 </div>

 You can limit the number of results by setting `limit`.
 By default, results are limited to 100.
-In the old Parse hosted backend, the maximum limit was 1,000, but Parse Server removed that constraint:
+In the old MSG hosted backend, the maximum limit was 1,000, but MSG Server removed that constraint:

 <div class="language-toggle" markdown="1">
 ```objective_c